yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_compute_instance_group.html.markdown

 * `zone_id` - The ID of the availability zone where the instance resides.
 * `network_interface` - An array with the network interfaces attached to the managed instance.
 The structure is documented below.
+* `status_changed_at` -The timestamp when the status of the managed instance was last changed.

 ---